Related items

 To manage an item's relationships:

-3. Use the Add and Remove buttons to manually add or remove related items.
+4. Use the Add button and the Remove button to manually add or remove related items.

 Layout Details